nhejazi/medoutcon/paper/paper.md

 @benkeser2020nonparametric, non/semi-parametric efficiency theory for the
 interventional (in)direct effects was unavailable.
-Recently, a novel family of interventional effects, accommodating flexible stochastic interventions on the exposure, have been formulated [@hejazi2021nonparametric].
+Recently, a novel family of interventional effects, accommodating flexible stochastic interventions on the exposure [@hejazi2021nonparametric], have been formulated as well.

 # `medoutcon`'s Scope

-Development of the `medoutcon` package began as a software accompaniment to the theoretical developments of @diaz2020nonparametric -- where the investigations of these authors outlined efficient estimators of the interventional (in)direct effects, `medoutcon` implements these efficient estimators.
+Development of the `medoutcon` package began as a software accompaniment to the theoretical developments of @diaz2020nonparametric.
+Where the investigations of these authors outlined efficient estimators of the interventional (in)direct effects, `medoutcon` implements these efficient estimators.
 Implemented in the `R` language and environment for statistical computing [@R], `medoutcon` aims to